nadavami/gitlab-dashboard-proxy/README.md

 - `GET /cache` -> Returns a JSON object containing cached paths
 - `GET /cache/clear` -> Clears the entire cache

+## Debugging
+Debug logs can be switched on by setting the environment variable `DEBUG=gitlab-dashboard-proxy`.

 ## Q&A
 ### When would I need this?
 We DDoSed our GitLab instance after having many dashboards monitor many pipelines.
 Just adding a single display that polls every 10s visibly increases server load.
 This project provides an event based cache to shield GitLab from the large number of API requests.